jlangr/ccode2/continuous-design.md

 Extract-and-move is once again our trustworthy workhorse for beginning to tackle duplication problems:

 * Identify a clump of implementation detail that represents a singular concept
-* Extract it to a method.
+* Extract it to a function.
 * Inspect and move to another module if appropriate.

 As awareness of that new module increases, we start to spot and eliminate more opportunities for its common use.